Galactic Geology: Probing Time-Varying Dark Matter Signals with Paleo-Detectors: Signal Modeling

 where $\Delta_{\rm vir}(z)$ is the critical overdensity required for a subhalo to decouple from the cosmic expansion (see Ref.~\cite{Ando:2019xlm}) and $\rho_c(z)$ is the critical density at redshift $z$.
 The scale radius is related to the virial radius via $ r_s\SH = r\SH_{\rm vir}/c\SH$ and the characteristic density is given by

 where $f(c) = \ln(1+c) - c/(1+c)$.
 Note that any change in $z$ can be compensated for by a change in $c\SH$.
-We will therefore fix $z = 0$ and parameterize the density of a subhalo solely by the concentration parameter.
+We will therefore fix $z = 0$ and parametrize the density of a subhalo solely by the concentration parameter.

 Even for a large subhalo with $M_{\rm vir}\SH = 10^8\,M_\odot$, the vast majority of the signal would be accumulated within the central few hundred pc.
 Hence, for a relative speed of the Solar System relative to the subhalo of $v_\odot\SH \sim 100\,{\rm km/s} \sim 100\,{\rm pc/Myr}$, the signal would be accumulated within a few Myr, much shorter than the integration time of a paleo-detector.
 Thus, we are interested in the differential number of recoils, $\dd n/\dd E_R = {\textstyle \int}_{t_0}^{t_1} \dd R/\dd E_R\,\dd t$, induced by crossing a subhalo where the integral is over the time spent within the subhalo.
 We will neglect the gravitational attraction from the subhalo and treat the Solar System as traversing the subhalo along a straight line.
-The encounter is then parameterized by the impact parameter, $b\SH$, of the Solar System relative to the center of the subhalo, the relative speed, $v_\odot\SH$, and how long ago the Solar System was closest to the center of the subhalo, $T\SH$.
+The encounter is then parametrized by the impact parameter, $b\SH$, of the Solar System relative to the center of the subhalo, the relative speed, $v_\odot\SH$, and how long ago the Solar System was closest to the center of the subhalo, $T\SH$.
 Performing a calculation analogous to Eqs.~\eqref{eq:disk_single0}--\eqref{eq:disk_single} yields

 where $x$ denotes the trajectory of the Solar System through the subhalo and $r(x) = \sqrt{(b\SH)^2 + x^2}$.

 For the velocity distribution of the DM making up the subhalo, we will assume a Maxwell-Boltzmann distribution boosted to the Solar System frame by $v_\odot\SH$.
 Assuming a virialized subhalo, the velocity dispersion and escape speed can be analytically calculated as a function of $r$~\cite{BinneyTremaine:1987}.
 The motion of the Earth around the Sun leads to a broadening of the associated recoil spectrum, however, this effect will be negligible unless $\max\left[ v_\odot\SH, \sigma_v\SH(r) \right] \lesssim v_\oplus$; we will neglect this motion in our computation of the recoil spectra.